No more Content QC headaches

-Pulsar is the fastest, most comprehensive and versatile file-based Automated QC system in the market.
+Pulsar is the fastest, most comprehensive and versatile file-based Automated MEDIA QUALITY CONTROL system in the market.
 It automates quality check and control at every stage of the content life-cycle.
 With support for latest technologies such as HDR, IMF and 4K, Pulsar allows you to remain ahead of the curve by tackling the quality issues early and efficiently.
 What’s more, it’s incredibly simple to use!
 With support for all Broadcast/OTT formats along with wide range of checks, Pulsar is ready to be used in wide range of workflows including Broadcast, Production, Post Production, Media Services, Archiving and Over-the-Top.

 Features & Benefits

 Fast & Scalable

 Fastest QC system in the market with up to 6x faster than real-time analysis speed for HD content and near real-time analysis for JPEG-2000 4K content.
 Faster QC results into lesser licenses for a given content volume with a direct impact on investment in the QC system.
 It also improves the workflow throughout with quicker access to QC results.
 You can also easily setup a verification cluster with multiple QC verification units for higher system throughout.

 High Dynamic Range